noelcserepy/Spotifile/README.md

 # Welcome to Spotifile

-The easy way to locate aiff files on your hard drive and add them to a new Spotify playlist.
+Script to locate aiff files on your hard drive and add them to a new Spotify playlist.
-This is my first coding project so I'm sure many things can be improved.
-If you have any suggestions, let me know.
-You can of course also commit to Spotifile.
-Enjoy!

 # Dependencies: